taitanang/Taitanang_BlueStampPortfolio/index.md

 ### Description:

 Since the first milestone, I have been able to translate the movement of the glove into the wheels turning.
 To do this, I got the accelerometer to record its roll (x-axis), pitch (y-axis), and yaw (z-axis) and convert it into directions for the motors to follow (f for forward, b for backward).
-I then used the Bluetooth modules to send the directions over to the car (code documented in the Code section, Milestone 2, Glove code).
-Finally, I wrote more code to take those directions and move the motors accordingly (Code section, Milestone 2, Car code).
+I then used the Bluetooth modules to send the directions over to the car (code documented in the Appendix, Milestone 2 Code, Glove ).
+Finally, I wrote more code to take those directions and move the motors accordingly (Appendix, Milestone 2, Car code).
 Refer to Figure 3 for a simplified code diagram.

 ### Challenges: